-Is Jiu Jitsu Good for Self Defense?
+Is Jiu Jitsu Good for Self Defense? | Explained

-Is Jiu Jitsu Good for Self Defense?
+Is Jiu-Jitsu Good for Self-Defense?

-Due to this, in our opinion Brazilian Jiu Jitsu is the best martial art for self defense.
+Due to this, in our opinion, Brazilian Jiu-Jitsu is the best martial art for self-defense.

 Regardless of your stature or your strength, BJJ has been proven to be effective throughout history as long as the appropriate technique is applied at the appropriate time.